Which city is cheaper, Florence or Edinburgh?

 Trying to figure out where to travel next?
 This travel comparison between Edinburgh and Florence can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

-Edinburgh is a vibrant, ancient, and charming city.
+Edinburgh is a gothic, ancient, and charming city.
+It's a large city, so you'll find plenty of things to do around town.
 The beauty of this spot is also one of the main reasons why visitors come.
 It also has a unique and quaint vibe that attracts lots of visitors.
 Visitors also love the theater, nightlife, and live music.

 Florence is a historical, artistic, and iconic city.
 It's considered by many to be an absolutely beautiful destination, too.
 Visitors also love the food, shopping, and museums.